miloulach/dieghernan.github.io/blog/newfeatures.md

 * `hatchedLayer` and `legendHatched` functions.
 * `pngLayer` and `getPngLayer` functions.
 * `wordcloudLayer` function.
-* An image can be now found on /inst/img/, for testing purposes.
 * An image can be now found on `/inst/img/`, for testing purposes.

 These functions don't handle `sp` objects on purpose, favoring `sf` instead.